-As Christmas and New Year’s Eve draw near, we know there will be a lot of hustle and bustle, and some merry-making, in the works for many people.
+As Christmas and New Year’s Eve draw near, we know there will be a lot of hustle and bustle—and some merry-making—in the works for many people.
 Shopping, baking, present-wrapping, parties—these are common activities of the season.
-But the holidays can also be challenging time for people recovering from concussions, and we wanted to offer some easy-to-follow ideas to help.
+But the holidays can also be a challenging time for people recovering from concussions and other traumatic brain injuries (TBIs).
+Many may try to withdraw completely, which can have real negative effects on their recovery and health, according to recent research.
+With all this in mind, we want to take this opportunity to offer some easy-to-follow ideas to help.
 Here are some things you can do that may make things a little more enjoyable for those going through the holiday season with a concussion or living with a traumatic brain injury (TBI).

-1. Make Time to Rest Your Concussed Brain.
+1. Take Time to Rest Your Concussed Brain.

 Rest is critical to help a concussion patient’s brain recover from overstimulation.
 During the holidays, we know it can be hard to turn down some invitations to celebrations at school, work or the homes of friends and family.
 “For someone suffering from post-concussion syndrome (PCS), it may be more important to rest your brain than to attend every party, and that is really OK,” says Vincent Schaller, MD, DABFM, CIC, medical director and founder of Mid-Atlantic Concussion Alliance (MAC Alliance).
 “Prioritize your sleep time and cut back on the screen time in order to make sure you get enough brain rest.”